6 Tips for Bringing a Bike to Burning Man 2025

 Cup Holder

 If your bike doesn’t have a cup holder already, this is a nice addition to make for a pleasant biking experience.
 There are a few different types.
-You have cup holders attaching to the handlebars, cup holders attaching to the frame (the standard style you probably see on racing bikes), as well as little cup holder bags that can hold bottles and even your phone too (but I prefer a dedicated phone mount).
+You have cup holders attaching to the handlebars, cup holders attaching to the frame (the standard bottle cage style you see on many bikes), as well as cup holder bags that can hold bottles and even your phone too (but I prefer a dedicated phone mount).

 a burning man bicycle at sunrise

-My “cup” in the frame cup holder and my basket for me to put my backpack in while riding.
-This is my 2022 rig, and it will be the same for 2023.
+My insulated “cup” in the frame cup holder and my basket for me to put my backpack in while riding.
+This is my bike in 2022.

 Repair Kit

 A simple tube repair kit, a small multitool, and some extra tubes (for your wheel size, check the sidewall of your tire) will go a long way.
 Sometimes the hot desert sun can heat up your tires, expand the air, and pop the tire from sheer pressure.
 Make sure your tires aren’t pumped up too much to keep this from happening.
-It’s good to have at least 1 bike pump in your camp as well.
-There are repair camps to help you fix your bike, but they get crowded and if you can do-it-yourself you may save yourself a trip!
+Low tire pressure gives you a cushier ride on any bumps too.
+You should be able to squeeze your tire on the sides and feel it flex it a bit.
+It’s good to have at least 1 bike pump in your camp as well (that pumps both Shrader & Presta valves.
+Many new pumps do both without any fiddling).
+There are repair camps to help you fix your bike, but they get crowded and if you can do-it-yourself you may save yourself a lot of time and an inconvenient trip!

 Kickstand support

-If your bike has a kickstand, consider using an old tennis ball (or a precut colorful one) to put on your kickstand so your bike doesn’t sink into the sand when you park it.
+If your bike has a normal kickstand with a small footprint (like a beach cruiser), consider using an old tennis ball (or a precut colorful one) to put on your kickstand so your bike doesn’t sink into the sand when you park it.
 A simple and effective trick!
 But make sure you can still ride it without knocking off the ball.
+I have definitely lost the ball before.

 Bike Rack to Carry Your Bike to the Burn